anynines/klutchio/docs/platform-operator-guide/update-klutch-components.md

 ## Updating the Control Plane Cluster

-### Crossplane Runtime
+### Crossplane® Runtime

-To update the Crossplane runtime, refer to the [official Crossplane documentation](https://docs.crossplane.io/).
+To update the Crossplane® runtime, refer to the [official Crossplane® documentation](https://docs.crossplane.io/).
 The specific update process varies based on your installation method.

-### Crossplane Providers and Configuration Packages
+### Crossplane® Providers and Configuration Packages

-Patching is a method for updating Crossplane providers and configuration packages dynamically without modifying full manifests.
+Patching is a method for updating Crossplane® providers and configuration packages dynamically without modifying full manifests.

 You can see an example of updating a provider and its configuration package using patching with provider-anynines: